vikashr599/My-Project-/README.md

 Power BI

 ## License
-Copyright 2021
+Copyright 2024 Vikash Reddy

 Power BI Pro per user subscriptions are available for self-service purchase, as well as in the Microsoft 365 admin center.
 Learn more about available Power BI purchasing and licensing options.

 ## Credits
 Ineuron -- This project wouldn't have been possible without the data of ineuron .
-It saved my enormous amount of time for finding the perfect data.
+It saved my enormous amount of time to find the perfect dataset.